karen-nativ/big-data-algorithms/README.md

+# Implementions in Hadoop and Giraph
-# Implementions of solutions for two big-data problems in each Hadoop and Giraph; Graph triangle counting, and F1 frequency moments.
+Implementations of solutions for two big-data problems; Graph triangle counting, and F1 frequency moments.

-Part of an essay in which we compare the MapReduce and Pregel algorithms.
+This is part of an essay in which we compare the MapReduce and Pregel algorithms.

 ----------------------
 Prerequisites